 Definition of Montage

 Montage is a technique used in films showing images in sequence to tell a partial or complete story.
-The term, montage, has originated from a French term, monter, which means montage.
+The French term “monter” is the root of the word “montage,” which is used to describe a specific technique.
 It means “to mount” or associate things with each other.
-It is mostly used in film making, while in literature, it means a collection of images assembled narrate a story or part of a story.
+It is mostly used in film making while in literature, it means a collection of images assembled narrates a story or part of a story.
 Generally, a montage has five elements; quick cuts, absence of conversation or dialogue, narrative, music or background music, and supers.

-As far as quick cuts are concerned, they are joined together to create a storyline.
+In terms of quick cuts, they are connected to form a coherent storyline.
 The audience continues enjoying the storyline while the story also continues.
-The characters take part in the storyline yet there is absence of dialogues or there is no conversation.
-Although characters do not talk, a voiceover narrates the story with background music, and supers are used to provide information to the audience.
+The storyline progresses with the characters’ active participation, but there is a clear lack of dialogue or interaction between them.
+Despite the fact that the characters do not engage in dialogue, the story is narrated by a voiceover accompanied by background music, and supers are employed to convey information to the audience.
 Montage is a postmodern term in literary theory and is mostly used in movies, documentaries, and postmodern novels.

 Examples of Montage in Literature